Alcázar de los Reyes Cristianos: History

-The Alcázar was involved in the civil war where Henry IV of Castile faced a rebellion that backed his teenage half-brother Alfonso.
+The Alcázar was involved in the civil war where Henry IV of Castile faced a rebellion that backed his teenage half-brother Alfonso the Innocent.
 During the war, the Alcázar's defenses were upgraded to deal with the advent of gunpowder.
 At the same time, the Alcázar's main tower, now known as the "Tower of the Inquisition" was constructed.

-Henry's successor, Isabella and her husband, Ferdinand, used the Alcázar for one of the first permanent tribunals of the Spanish Inquisition and as a headquarters for their campaign against the Nasrid dynasty in Granada, the last remaining Moorish kingdom in the Iberian Peninsula.
+Henry's successor, Isabella and her husband Ferdinand, used the Alcázar for one of the first permanent tribunals of the Spanish Inquisition and as a headquarters for their campaign against the Nasrid dynasty in Granada, the last remaining Moorish kingdom in the Iberian Peninsula.
 The Inquisition began using the Alcázar as one of its headquarters in 1482, converting much of it, including the Arab baths, into torture and interrogation chambers.
 The Inquisition maintained a tribunal here for three centuries.
 Boabdil was held prisoner here in 1483 until he promised to make Granada a tributary state.
-In 1486 or 1487, Christopher Columbus had his first audience here with the Catholic Monarchs (Isabella and Ferdinand) in order solicit support for his expedition to find a western sea route to Asia.
+In 1486 or 1487, Christopher Columbus had his first audience here with the Catholic Monarchs (Isabella and Ferdinand) to solicit support for his expedition to find a western sea route to Asia.
 The monarchs retained his service by placing him on their payroll, but did not endorse his expedition until after the conquest of Granada in 1492.

 The Alcázar served as a garrison for Napoleon Bonaparte's troops in 1810.
 In 1821, the Alcázar became a prison.
 Finally, the Spanish government made the Alcázar a tourist attraction and national monument in the 1950s.
 The Alcázar's grand gardens, in their current form, also date from the mid-20th century.